-- The prevention or detection of crime and/or fraud - The apprehension or prosecution of offenders - The assessment or collection of tax owed to HMRC - In connection with legal proceedings - Where the disclosure is required to satisfy our safeguarding obligations - Research and statistical purposes, as long as personal data is sufficiently anonymised or consent has been provided
+- The prevention or detection of crime and/or fraud - The apprehension or prosecution of offenders - The assessment or collection of tax owed to HMRC - In connection with legal proceedings - Where the disclosure is required to satisfy our safeguarding obligations - Research and statistical purposes, as long as personal data is sufficiently anonymised or consent has been provided staff.

-We may also share personal data with emergency services and local authorities to help them to respond to an emergency situation that affects any of our pupils or staff.
+We may also share personal data with emergency services and local authorities to help them to respond to an emergency situation that affects any of our pupils or a.
+Subject access requests